pagkly/Zed/Investopedia3/Foreign Exchange Reserves Definition.md

 ## How Foreign Exchange Reserves Work

-Foreign exchange reserves can include [banknotes](https://www.investopedia.com/terms/b/banknote.asp), deposits, bonds, [treasury bills](https://www.investopedia.com/terms/t/treasurybill.asp) and other government securities.
+Foreign exchange reserves can include [[banknotes]](https://www.investopedia.com/terms/b/banknote.asp), deposits, bonds, [[treasury bills]](https://www.investopedia.com/terms/t/treasurybill.asp) and other government securities.
 These assets serve many purposes but are most significantly held to ensure that a central government agency has backup funds if their national currency rapidly devalues or becomes all together insolvent.

 It is a common practice in countries around the world for their central bank to hold a significant amount of reserves in their foreign exchange.
-Most of these reserves are held in the U.S. dollar since it is the most traded [currency](https://www.investopedia.com/terms/c/currency.asp) in the world.
+Most of these reserves are held in the U.S. dollar since it is the most traded [[currency]](https://www.investopedia.com/terms/c/currency.asp) in the world.
 It is not uncommon for the foreign exchange reserves to be made up of the British pound (GBP), the euro (EUR), the Chinese yuan (CNY) or the Japanese yen (JPY) as well.

 Economists theorize that it is better to hold the foreign exchange reserves in a currency that is not directly connected to the country’s own currency in order to provide a barrier should there be a market shock.
 However, this practice has become more difficult as currencies have become more intertwined as global trading has become easier.